Senior Companion Program

 Senior Companions are volunteers who make life-changing connections with older adults, assisting them in basic but essential ways and making a significant contribution to their quality of life.

-If you are 55 or older, have a low to modest income ore receive Social Security, and want to share your experience and compassion, you have what it takes to be a Senior Companion.
-By becoming a companion to a frail person at no cost to them, you help that person stay in their own home.
+If you are 55 or older, have a low to modest income or receive Social Security, and want to share your experience and compassion, you have what it takes to be a Senior Companion.
+By becoming a companion to a person at no cost to them, you help that person stay in their own home.
 Whether you’re giving families and caregivers much needed time off, assisting in small but essential ways, or simply being a friend, you’ll make a difference that strengthens and helps preserve an individual’s independence.
 You’ll also join with thousands of others to help control the rising costs of health care.

 Senior Companions become part of a team of caregivers.
 They alert doctors and family members to potential health problems.
 Senior Companions also provide short periods of relief to primary caregivers such as family members.
 It is important to note that it isn’t necessary to drive a car to be a Senior Companion.
 Almost half of Telespond’s SCP volunteers take the bus to visit their clients.